PravanjanFE/PravanjanFE/README.md

 I'm kind of obsessed with thinking about “thinking” (iykyk 👀).

 This fascination has driven me to delve deeply into the complexities of human decision-making, even leading me to secure the **trademark for "Human Decision" in India**.

+For faster reply you can reach out to me at pravanjan.p@gmail.com (Mention from Github in subject)

 ---